pwittchen/reactive-client-server/README.md

 ### client

+uses Java 7, Gradle, RxJava 2, OkHttp 3, Retrolambda, ReactiveSensors

-to build client and install it on the connected device or emulator, execute the following command:
+to build client and install it on the connected Android device or emulator, execute the following command:

 ```
 cd client/ && ./gradlew build installDebug